Toronto In The Summer

 Late dinners.

-Music coming from open bars.
+Music drifting out of open bars.

 It’s not as visually overwhelming as Paris.